Schedule a conditional export or alert

 -

-In the Frequency section, for Send, select If a condition is met.
+In the Frequency section, change the Send selection to If a condition is met.

 -